isce-framework/isce2/contrib/PyCuAmpcor/README.md

 to set the starting pixels of all reference and secondary windows.

-The starting pixel for the seconday window will be (referenceStartPixelDownStatic-halfSearchRangeDown+grossOffsetDown, referenceStartPixelAcrossStatic-halfSearchRangeAcross+grossOffsetAcross).
+The starting pixel for the secondary window will be (referenceStartPixelDownStatic-halfSearchRangeDown+grossOffsetDown, referenceStartPixelAcrossStatic-halfSearchRangeAcross+grossOffsetAcross).

 For cases you choose a varying grossOffset, you may use two numpy arrays to pass the information to PyCuAmpcor, e.g.,